 There are, however, plants that require somewhat acidic or somewhat alkaline soils, but most annuals and perennials grow well in soils that range from moderately acidic to somewhat alkaline.

-The Holy Grail of Soil?
+Is Loam the Holy Grail of Soil?

-The Best Soil is Called Loam
+The Best Soil Is Called Loam

 Very few of us are blessed with perfect soil, and you will be better off choosing plants that are naturally suited to the type of soil you have.
 If there are particular plants you are interested in growing, you will need to learn to amend your soil with the proper combination of organic materials.
 In the end, the best kind of soil you can have is loam, the medium in which most plants will thrive.